codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

                        CODE_SIGNING_REQUIRED=NO \
                        CODE_SIGNING_ALLOWED=NO

+If you don't have a workspace, use `-project "MyXcodeProject.xcodeproj"` instead of `-workspace "MyXcodeWorkspace.xcworkspace"` option.

 Your artifact will be generated at the default Xcode path (unless you explicitly specified another path with `CONFIGURATION_BUILD_DIR` option) and you can find it by having the next path under `artifacts` in your `codemagic.yaml`:

     $HOME/Library/Developer/Xcode/DerivedData/**/Build/**/*.app